slerman12/Help-me/Philosophy/Fire.md

 It still reads like tragedy.

-> Well, there are other kinds of fires, e.g., magnesium fires, that don't need water at all.
+> Well, there are other kinds of fires, e.g., magnesium[^2] fires, that don't need water at all.

 "Fire is usually water."
 Especially in the majority of human existence and in particular on Earth.